TACC/Lmod/docs/source/330_extensions.rst

 The trailing (E) lets users know that this software is an extension provided by another module and is not a module itself.
-Also if color is turned on extensions are displayed in green.
+Also if color is turned on extensions are displayed in blue.

 To find out about what extensions exists of a particular software extension users can do::